plantain-00/deploy-robot/README.md

 ## In Github, Gitlab

-1. Add a web hook for the repository, the trigger events should include comments of pull/merge request
+1. Add a web hook for the repository, the trigger events should include pull/merge request and comments of pull/merge request
 2. Create a robot account, and create a private access token for the account

 ## secure